Skip to main content

 09:10

 • How are capital providers interpreting macroeconomic uncertainty, asset-level fundamentals and tail-risk scenarios?
+Which risks are cyclical and which are structural?

 • Conservatorship and GSE reform: what different policy outcomes could shape the future role of CRT